EasyRecon/Hunt3r/docs/features/meshs.md

   - I define the instance with the name `Serizao` and the URL `https://hunt3r.serizao.tld` and the token `SUPER_STRONG`
   - On his side, the friend defines the instance `Jomar` with the URL `https://hunt3r.jomar.tld` and also the token `SUPER_STRONG`

-So during the scan, a request with the following format will be sent :
+So during the scan, if the mesh option is selected, a request with the following format will be sent :

 ```json
 POST /api/domains/mesh